 ‘In the middle of history, in the middle of progress, in the middle of the fight, we learn how we must fight’ (Rosa Luxemburg)

 …this blog starts in the middle—over time it will extend both backwards and forwards.
 My name is Simon Bradley, I work primarily with sound and oral history; walking plays a fundamental role in most of the things I do.
-I developed an approach called ‘DisplacementActivities‘ while I was completing my doctoral thesis, and I am continuing to experiment with the possibilities it affords.
-In the past, my focus was mainly on music and writing and these dimensions will undoubtedly surface as the blog develops.
+In the past, my focus was mainly on music and writing and these dimensions are undoubtedly surfacing as the blog develops.
 Sounding, talking, writing and walking are enduring themes.
-This site represents an attempt to pull all my activities together, or at least make them accessible from a single place.
-I’ll develop a comprehensive category and tag system as I go…
+This site represents an attempt to pull all my activities together, or at least make them accessible from a single place…